Alabama Health System Briefly Shuts Down after Ransomware Attack

 - Install the latest software and/or updates on all of your devices (desktops, laptops, portable devices, smart phones, tablets, etc.).

 - Encrypt all portable devices storing University data (Laptops, USB, SD, microSD, etc.).

 - Utilize strong passwords to protect your computers and smart phones and do not share them or post them anywhere easily accessible.

 The best sort of protection against these types of attacks is awareness and education.
 We urge you to please remain vigilant and always report anything that may seem suspicious.

-For further information please contact the Office of Privacy and Data Security at 305-243-5000 or email@example.com.
-For assistance with security safeguards and device encryption, contact UHealth IT’s Help Desk at 305-243-5999 or firstname.lastname@example.org.
+For further information please contact the UHealth Privacy Office at 305-243-5000 or firstname.lastname@example.org.
+For assistance with security safeguards and device encryption, contact UHealth IT’s Help Desk at 305-243-5999 or email@example.com.